 A good way to save money each month is to use a cheaper network.
 Once you’re out of contract on your phone, consider using Smarty.
-I pay £7 per month which covers all my calls and texts plus a couple of GBs of data.
-It’s more than enough for what I need.
+I plan on going back to them once I’m out of contract.
+Smarty sims start from £6 per month.

 There’s no contract with Smarty so you’re free to leave at any time.
 Plus, there’s excellent network coverage too.